Choosing 30th October as their wedding date, Craig and Tasha opted for a spellbinding Halloween wedding that brought out their characters perfectly!

 The cake was the magical piece in the wedding as it tied everything together.
 It had skulls, potions, steampunk elements, red roses and the spell book from Hocus Pocus (one of Tasha’s favourite Halloween movies).
 I personally love the details on the skulls heads – Craig’s beard and Tasha’s bird cage veil were cleverly depicted.

 Scrum Diddly, a local cake maker created a work of art for the couple and captured their vision perfectly!
-The middle and top tier of the cake weren’t edible and are now used as decorative keepsakes from the day.
+The middle and top tier of the cake weren’t edible and are now used as decorative keepsakes from their wedding day.
 The Hocus Pocus book on the bottom tier was edible as well as the skull toppers.
 The couple skipped the cutting of the cake and opted for a bite instead!
 The ‘his and her’ skulls were especially made for Craig and Tasha to bite into; with the insides coloured a ghoulish red and green.

 One of Tasha’s favourite DIY projects was creating the ‘resting places’ table seating plan.
 Guests had to search through vessels to find their name.
 Once they found their vessel they found their chosen poison – which named the table they were sat at.